Changeover for Dogs

 *Small, formed, holds shape, barely leaves a trace when picked up = Perfect

-*Very small and hard, crumbly, white = Too much bone, bring in some plain tripe or extra offal to prevent constipation.
+*Very small and hard, crumbly, white = Too much bone, add in extra tripe or offal to prevent constipation.

 *Soft, not holding shape = Too little bone/too much offal.
-Introduce some high bone items (Wings, Spine, Carcass, Sternum/Ribs)
+Introduce some high bone items.

 Changeover for Cats